arii/hrm/README.md

 __Thanks__

 I would love to work with other people on improving this app.
 Ideally more personal trainers can continue providing guidance for improved fitness during the pandemic.
-I am releasing everything under a BSD license.
+I am releasing everything under an Apache 2.0 license.

 Shout out to: